Batyan/MnB-Nativepp-mod/Module System/Readme.txt

-Mount&Blade Module System version 1.151
+Using Mount&Blade Module System version 1.151

-For getting documentation and the latest version of the module system check out:
+For the last stable playable version of the mod : http://www.mbrepository.com/file.php?id=2296

-www.taleworlds.com/mb_module_system.html